Lucy-Glanville-Brown/battleships/README.md

 ![column validation](https://user-images.githubusercontent.com/85178695/137600547-91f476d5-3c10-471e-87b2-7b8e994666ce.png)

 Once the user has input the row and column coordinates, these are checked against the HIDDEN_BOARD to see if the user has hit or missed.
 A message is printed to the user with the hit or miss result.
-The computers guess is randomly generated and checked against the users board and a message to the user is displayed with the hit or miss result.
+The computers guess is randomly generated and checked against the user's board and a message to the user is displayed with the hit or miss result.
 A message with the computers guess coordinates are printed to the user.
 The turns remaining is display as well as the user's and computer's scores.
 Message is displayed to the user asking if they want to continue playing.
 * User’s input coordinates are checked against the hidden board
 * Message to user to display if their guess was a hit or a miss
 * Computers guesses are randomly generated